-O’Rourke’s ‘take your AR-15’ debate quip inspires gun rights activists to organize, take action
+Beto O’Rourke ‘take your AR-15’ debate quip inspires gun rights activists to organize, take action

 “It was blurted out by a failing candidate seeking his party’s nomination for president,” Mr. Arulanandam said.
 “It’s what gun owners in this country have known, have feared, and now they know for sure that that’s what these gun control advocates want to do.”

-Other 2020 contenders like Sens.
-Kamala D. Harris and Cory A. Booker also have embraced the idea of a mandatory buyback and ban of certain kinds of military-style, semiautomatic firearms.
+Other 2020 contenders such Sens.
+Kamala D. Harris of California and Cory A. Booker of New Jersey also have embraced the idea of a mandatory buyback and ban of certain kinds of military-style, semiautomatic firearms.

 “They’ve just laid their cards on the table for the world to see,” Mr. Arulanandam said.